DAIFerraraGraf/dai-lab-http-infrastructure/README.md

 information about the object with that ID.

 Inside the file `login.html`, we added a javascript code to handle the login.
 It retrieves the login and the password and submit them to the API.
 If the login and the password are correct, the API will return a cookie with the role of the user and the id.
 We can then redirect the user to the correct page.

+To make our page `rammassage.html` and `employe.html` more dynamic, we added a javascript code to periodically refresh the data.
+We can specify the interval of the refresh.
+The default interval is 5 seconds.
+The fonction `setInterval()`